Nicer error reporting

 Providing Context

 The errors you get when using ? in your main function are okay, but they are not great.
-For example: When you run std::fs::read_to_string("test.txt")? but the file test.txt doesn’t exist, you get this output:
+For example, when you run std::fs::read_to_string("test.txt")? and the file test.txt doesn’t exist, you get this output:

 Error: Os { code: 2, kind: NotFound, message: "No such file or directory" }

-In cases where your code doesn’t literally contain the file name, it would be very hard to tell which file was NotFound.
+In cases where your code doesn’t actually contain the file name, it would be hard to tell which file was NotFound.
 There are multiple ways to deal with this.

-For example, we can create our own error type, and then use that to build a custom error message:
+For one, we can create our own error type and use that to build a custom error message:

 #[derive(Debug)]